georgepearman/europe/_posts/2015-07-16-george-london-day-two.md

 Our first stop on the route was a [Caffé Nero](http://www.caffenero.co.uk/default.aspx).
 Vikram got an Americano and I got a double espresso.
+As I write this, I realize that we are addicted to coffee.

 <figure class="full">
 	<a href="{{site.url}}/images/day_2/2.jpg" title="Caffé Nero"><img src="{{site.url}}/images/day_2/2.jpg" alt="image"></a>